-Below are a selection of the most frequently asked questions, however, should you have any additional questions you’d like to be answered, use the button below to contact Ian Paget.
+Below are a selection of the most frequently asked questions, however, should you have any additional questions you’d like to be answered, contact Ian Paget.

-The turnaround time for a logo from sales to completion is typically 2 weeks, subject to my workload which will be discussed before any payments are made.
-Timescales are also dependent on response time from yourself, and the number of additional changes to designs.
+The turnaround time for a logo from sales to completion is typically 2-3 weeks, subject to my workload which will be discussed before any payments are made.
+Timescales are also dependent on response time, and any additional changes to designs.

 Following the design phase, you will be presented with 3 logo options based upon agreed objectives.
 Once final payment has been made, you will own the copyright to the final agreed design.